stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 1.8.5 =
+* Fixes venue/category 'no events found' error when Events are excluded from search.
+Introduced in 1.8.
+* Fixes uninstall routine typo
+* Corrected documentation
+* Ensured backwards compatibility for 3.3
+* Added filters

 = 1.8.4 =
 * Fixes bug with the widget calendar (see [this post](http://wp-event-organiser.com/forums/topic/calendar-widget-nextprevious-links-bug/))